JulianDavis/GhidraMCP/docs/Refactoring-Status.md

 ## Next Steps

-1. **Clean Up Deprecated Service Implementations** 🔄 IN PROGRESS
+1. ~~**Clean Up Deprecated Service Implementations**~~ ✅ COMPLETED
    - ✅ EmulatorOperations class moved to correct location
+   - ✅ Phase 4 services migrated to appropriate packages
+   - ✅ Plugin initialization updated to initialize all refactored services
+   - ✅ Added verification tool to detect duplicate EmulatorHttpHandler implementations
+   - ✅ Added migration helper to safely handle transition from old to new EmulatorHttpHandler
-   - Remove remaining deprecated implementations in services.emulator package
+   - ✅ Removed remaining deprecated implementations in services.emulator package
+   - ✅ Completed cleanup of redundant EmulatorHttpHandler implementation
-   - Ensure all references use the canonical implementations
+   - ✅ Ensured all references use the canonical implementations
-   - Update any remaining references to use the new locations
+   - ✅ Updated all remaining references to use the new locations

 2. **Restructure HTTP Handlers According to Reference**
+   - ✅ Migrated EmulatorHttpHandler to api.handlers package
+   - ✅ Created HTTP handlers for Phase 4 services in api.handlers package
-   - Complete migration of all handler implementations to `api.handlers` package
+   - Complete migration of remaining handler implementations
    - Ensure consistent extension of BaseHttpHandler
    - Update endpoint registrations to use the canonical handlers

 3. **Refactor Package Structure to Match Reference**
    - ✅ EmulatorOperations completed and moved to correct location
+   - ✅ Memory analysis services moved to analysis.memory package
+   - ✅ String extraction service moved to analysis.search package
    - Normalize utility classes into their designated packages
    - Align session management with reference design

-4. **Begin Phase 4: Additional Service Migration**
+4. **Begin ProgramInfoService Migration**
-   - Start migrating MemoryCrossReferenceService
-   - Start migrating MemoryPatternSearchService
-   - Follow the same pattern established with EmulatorService
+   - Extract ProgramInfoService from existing code
+   - Implement Service interface
+   - Create appropriate HTTP handler
+   - Create service initializer

 5. **Update Documentation to Reflect Architecture Progress**
+   - ✅ Updated status for completed Phase 4 services
-   - Maintain alignment metrics as components are refactored
+   - ✅ Updated architecture alignment metrics
    - Document architectural decisions for future reference
    - Ensure technical debt is not accumulated during migration